Browns Plains bus station

-The Browns Plains bus station, at Browns Plains, is serviced by TransLink bus routes.
-It is part of the Grand Plaza Shopping Centre and is a major interchange for TransLink's Southern Region.
-It is in a transition precinct between Zone 2 and Zone 3 of the TransLink integrated public transport system.
+Browns Plains bus station, at Browns Plains, is serviced by Translink bus routes.
+It is part of the Grand Plaza Shopping Centre and is a major interchange for Translink’s Southern Region.
+It is in a transition precinct between Zone 2 and Zone 3 of the Translink integrated public transport system.
 The station has three platforms.

 In 2014, the bus station underwent a two-stage upgrade.